Things We Each Can Do To Protect our EARTH, our Environment, and our Ecosystems

 Getting off commercial Email lists

 dmachoice.com also provides a registration form to register with the eMPS. eMPS is the Email Preference Service and allows you to remove your email from national lists.
-You will continue to receive email from groups or advertisers who do not use eMPS to clean their lists.
+You will continue to receive an email from groups or advertisers who do not use eMPS to clean their lists.

 Although registration with eMPS will help reduce the number of emails you receive, it will not stop all commercial emails.
 You may continue to receive emails from groups or advertisers who do not use eMPS to clean their lists.
 Email of a business-to-business nature received at your place of employment is also not affected through registration with eMPS.

 The DMA does not provide marketers with consumer email lists for marketing purposes.
 The Email Preference Service is available to companies for the sole purpose of removing your email address from their email lists.
-This service does not apply to advertising emailed to your business address.
+This service does not apply to advertisements emailed to your business address.